dmbarbour/awelon/AboutRDP.md

 # Reactive Demand Programming

 Reactive Demand Programming, or RDP, is a reactive dataflow programming model designed for orchestrating open systems.
 RDP is suitable for modeling overlay networks, multi-agent systems, shared services, and first-class frameworks.

-RDP differs from other reactive models - such as [synchronous reactive programming](http://en.wikipedia.org/wiki/Synchronous_reactive_programming) and [functional reactive programming](http://en.wikipedia.org/wiki/Functional_reactive_programming) - in how RDP addresses the concerns of **side-effects**, **state**, **resource management**, **distribution and scale**, **extension and open systems**, and **live update or upgrade**.
+RDP differs from other reactive dataflow models - such as [synchronous reactive programming](http://en.wikipedia.org/wiki/Synchronous_reactive_programming) and [functional reactive programming](http://en.wikipedia.org/wiki/Functional_reactive_programming) - in how RDP addresses the concerns of side-effects, state, security, resource management, distribution and scale, extension and open systems, and live update or upgrade.

-In practice, RDP should be augmented with [linear types](http://en.wikipedia.org/wiki/Substructural_type_system).
-Doing so addresses RDP's few weaknesses.
+In practice, RDP is augmented with [linear types](http://en.wikipedia.org/wiki/Substructural_type_system) to address RDP's relatively few weaknesses.

-At runtime, RDP is push-based.
-Fine-grained signal updates are aggregated into batches that may be sent to a remote system (or even a different thread).
-RDP updates can be modeled over a number of protocols, including HTTP, long polling, WebSockets, etc..
-Updates are generally speculative, reporting expected future values and correcting them as needed.
-Fine-grained (per signal) speculation and retroactive correction enable high levels optimistic parallelism and some very nice consistency properties (cf. [time warp protocol](https://www.google.com/search?q=time+warp+protocol)).
+At runtime, RDP is push-based after establishing a relationship.
+Fine-grained signal updates are aggregated into batches that may be sent to another thread or remote system.
+Updates are often speculative and subject to change, reporting expected future values and correcting as needed.
+Fine-grained (per signal) speculation and retroactive correction enable high levels of optimistic parallelism and some very nice consistency properties (cf. [time warp protocol](https://www.google.com/search?q=time+warp+protocol)).

 RDP is designed for code distribution in mutually distrustful systems.
-I.e. some service interfaces should allow for signals containing code. *Awelon* is intended to be the primary distribution language.
-RDP and Awelon both address various security concerns that would otherwise hinder code distribution (see below).
+I.e. some service interfaces should allow for signals containing code.
+Awelon Bytecode (ABC) is intended to be the primary distribution language.
+RDP and ABC address many security concerns that would otherwise hinder code distribution (see below).

 ## Side Effects in RDP